 If parents cannot agree on other issues relating to Parental Responsibility then they can apply for a Specific Issue Order.
 These cover issues relating to education, names, medical care, whether they can leave the country and so on.

 If a parent needs to prevent the other from exercising their Parental Responsibility they can do so by making an application for a Prohibited Steps Order.
-This prevents an intended removal from the UK, bringing the child into contact with somebody or exercising any other specific parental discretion.
+This prevents an intended removal from the UK, or within the UK, bringing the child into contact with somebody or exercising any other specific parental discretion.

 Children Act Court Proceedings